Sharon has been an online writer for over eight years. Her articles focus on everything from cooking recipes to creating

 History of the Tradition

 The tradition has evolved out of necessity.
 Centuries ago, when families attempted to arrange the marriages of their children, a groom’s family that was wealthy offered the bride’s family money and material possessions such as a piece of land to secure her hand in marriage.
-The bride’s family, in turn, would supply the new couple with material things they needed to begin their new life together.
+The bride’s family, in turn, would supply the new couple with the material things they needed to begin their new life together.

 The gift from the bride’s family was called a dowry and could be quite elaborate to include expensive and luxurious items.

 Yet even if the bride’s family could not afford luxurious dowries, they still wished to offer the groom what they could to symbolize the significance of marrying and taking care of their daughter.